pixeleye-io/pixeleye/docs/02-Integrations/01-Config.md

 - **Type:** `string`
 - **Default:** `undefined`

-Optional search params to append to the storybook URL when capturing the screenshot.
+Optional search params to append to the Storybook URL when capturing the screenshot.

 #### Example

 `[{ name: "Dark", params: "?globals=theme:dark" }, { name: "Light", params: "?globals=theme:light" }]`

-This will capture screenshots for both the dark and light theme if using storybooks theme addon.
+This will capture screenshots for both the dark and light theme if using Storybooks theme addon.